nhsconnect/nhslogin/src/button-guidance.md

   </ul>
 </details>

-<a href="https://github.com/nhsconnect/nhslogin/tree/main/src/buttons/Other">Download the NHS login button package for services that do not use the NHS logo</a>.<br><br>
+<a href="https://github.com/nhsconnect/nhslogin/tree/main/src/buttons/Other" target="_blank">Download the NHS login button package for services that do not use the NHS logo</a>.<br><br>

 ---